-The FBCA shall limit the use of its private keys to a maximum of three years for certificate signing and six years for CRL signing.
+If operated online, the FBCA shall limit the use of its private keys to a maximum of three years for certificate signing and six years for CRL signing.
+If the FBCA is operated offline, its private key may be used for a maximum of six years for certificate signing and ten years for CRL signing.
 CAs that distribute their self-signed certificates for use as trust anchors shall limit the use of the associated private key to a maximum of 20 years; the self-signed certificates shall have a lifetime not to exceed 37 years.
 For all other CAs, the CA shall limit the use of its private keys to a maximum of six years for subscriber certificates and ten years for CRL signing and OCSP responder certificates.
 Code and content signers may use their private keys for three years; the lifetime of the associated public keys shall not exceed eight years.
 Subscribers' signature private keys and certificates have a maximum lifetime of three years.
-Subscriber key management certificates have a maximum lifetime of subscriber key management private keys is unrestricted.
+Subscriber key management certificates have a maximum lifetime of 3 years; use of subscriber key management private keys is unrestricted.